SecureCRT for SSH Connections

 If you want help getting SecureCRT properly configured, contact the consultant at the Engineering Help Desk, 319- 335-5055, 1253 SC.

-If you connect to login.engineering.uiowa.edu,you will connect to a Linux workstation.
-If you want to specify the Linux machine to connect to, in the Hostname: field, use a machine name L-LNX000 through L-LNX059.
+If you connect to login.engineering.uiowa.edu, you will connect to a Linux workstation.
+If you want to specify the Linux machine to connect to, in the Hostname: field, use a valid Linux machine name .

 SSH authenticates with your login ID and password encrypted.
 SSH encrypts not only the login ID and password but also the entire session.
 SSH also provides an integrated way to transfer files without having to open an insecure ftp connection.
 You must use a secure connection like SSH to connect to a remote computer on the Engineering Computer Network.